 "Aw dude, not on the sofa."

-Raven winced with a blush.
+Raven winced.
 Maybe she was getting too in-detail.
 Though, Cyborg seemed to be taking all of this in stride.
 She couldn't imagine telling Robin all this.
 Cyborg just seemed to enjoy the story if anything, "Cyborg...
 Aren't you weirded out or anything?
 The team feels like it's falling apart."